444A49/minifindings/README.md

 Parameters have a min and max value and going outside those values has no effect.

 ### FCC hack

+The Mini, like most DJI drones, have two configurations that are activated based on location: FCC and CE.
+You want to use always the FCC mode, which is only available in USA.
+This allows you to use the full power throughput of the RC and AC.

 There are plenty of tutorials about this on Youtube.
 It basically boils down to trick the Fly App into thinking it's in an FCC area, connecting to the drone while shielding it so it cannot acquire GPS lock, and then taking off.